hashgraph/hedera-services/platform-sdk/docs/proposals/virtualmegamap-binary-merkledb/proposal.md

 ## Purpose and Context

-Historically, virtual maps and MerkleDb databases were designed to store entities of a particular types.
+Historically, virtual maps and MerkleDb databases were designed to store entities of particular types.
 In Java code, `VirtualMap` class is defined like this:

 ```java